Code1PK/Coding-Challenge/Find the Smallest and Biggest Numbers.md

 #

 ### Approach: Built-In Functions
-- The `Math.min()` static method returns the smallest of the numbers given as input parameters, or Infinity if there are no parameters.
+- The `Math.min()` static method returns the smallest of the numbers given as input parameters.
+- The `Math.max()` static method returns the largest of the numbers given as input parameters.
 ### Implementation
 ```js
 function minMax(arr){